plone/training/docs/voltoaddons/06-cell-renderer.md

       },
     },
   };
-...
+// ...
 ```

 Notice the `schemaExtender` field.
 We'll use it to allow each extension to
 provide its fields in the column edit widget.
 `volto-object-widget` allows the schema used in its `FlatObjectList` widget to
-be extended by a provided schema extender, so we'll integrate with that.
+be extended by a provided schema extender.
+We'll integrate with that.

 The old text template-based implementation can be moved to a component and
 a schema extension.